ved4a/rock-paper-scissors/README.md

-This project aims to create a game of "Rock, Paper, Scissors".
+This is a 5-round game of Rock, Paper, Scissors.

-Initially, this game will be played in the console.
-However, it will be updated over time in order to be played using GUI.
+The "backstory" is that Humanity is attempting to regain control of the Earth from technology.
+Perhaps a tad bit complex for the functionality of the game.

-Current status: Finished creating game on browser Current goal: Moving on to understanding DOM manipulation
+I initially created this to be played in the console, but now it is entirely functional to be played using GUI!
+A fun little addition I made was to make the "Rock" symbol an electric guitar.
+Whoever happens to come across this repo, enjoy!